tsahara/r7rs/content/procs.md

 \proto{newline}{}{procedure}
 \rproto{newline}{ port}{procedure}}

-Writes an end of line to textual output \var{port}.
+Writes an end of line to textual output _port_.
 Exactly how this is done differs from one operating system to another.
 Returns an unspecified value.